 What is the Bible and how is it relevant to me?
 This book is the perfect read for anyone asking those questions in the twenty-first century.

-The Bible: A Story That Makes Sense of Life communicates the arc of the biblical narrative and connects its core themes with our human condition in a way that is intellectually rigorous, personally transformative and culturally engaged.
-Underpinned by a depth of scholarship, the book is non-technical in style, making it accessible for the widest possible market - including Christians and seekers interested in the Bible.
+Underpinned by a depth of scholarship, the book is non-technical in style, making it accessible for the widest possible readership - including Christians and seekers interested in the Bible.
 The book will also provide a model for Bible communicators and church leaders wishing to engage more deeply with the relevance of the Bible in our cultural moment.

 Contains discussion questions for small groups, as well as suggested Bible readings and reflection questions to accompany each chapter.

 Dr Andrew Ollerton is a theologian, pastor and popular communicator.
 He works with Bible Society and developed The Bible Course, an eight-session guide to the big story of the Bible for small groups.
 Andrew is married

 to Charlotte and they have three kids, two fish, a snake and a dog.